-Before us is an Opposition against the application filed on April 18, 1989 bearing serial no. 67679 for the registration of the mark "WINCHESTER" used for "hats, caps and headwear" under Class 25 of the international classification of goods which was published on page 51, Volume III, No. 4, July-August 1990 issue of the Official Gazette, officially released for circulation on August 31, 1990.
+This is an opposition against the application filed by OLIN CORPORATION on March 2, 1989 bearing Serial No. 67214 for the registration of the mark "WINCHESTER" used on eye glasses, sun glasses, jewelry, watches and clothing under classes 14 and 15 of the International Classification of Goods, which application was published for opposition in page 58, Volume III No.6, November to December 1990 issue of the Official Gazette, officially released for the circulation on December 31, 1990.

-Opposer is a corporation duly organized under Philippine laws with principal office at 669 Pina Avenue, Sampaloc, Metro Manila.
-In 1982 and 1989, Opposer caused the registration of the trademark WINCHESTER with the Philippine Patent Office and Bureau of Patents, Trademarks and Technology Transfer under Certificates of Registration Nos.
+Opposer is a corporation duly organized under Philippine laws with principal office at 669 Pina Avenue, Sampalok, Metro Manila.
+In 1982 and 1989, opposer caused the registration of the trademark "WINCHESTER" with the Philippine Patent Office and Bureau of Patent, Trademark and Technology Transfer under Certificates of Registration Nos.
 30639 and 38782, issued on February 15, 1982 and April 29, 1988 respectively.
-Certificate of Registration No. 30639 covers belts under Class 25 while Certificate of Registration No. 38782 covers coin purses, key holders, key cases, men's and ladies' wallets and clutch bags under Class 18.
+Certificate of Registration No. 30639 covers belt under Class 25 while Certificate of Registration No. 38782 covers coin purses, key holders, key cases, men's and ladies' wallets and clutch bags under Class 18.

-On the other hand, Respondent-Applicant, Olin Corporation with address at No. 120 Long Ridge Road, Stamford, Connecticut 06904, U.S.A. filed an application for the registration of the identical trademark for his product hats, caps and headwear that is likewise falls under Class 25 on April 18, 1989.
+On the other hand, Respondent-Applicant, OLIN CORPORATION, with address at No. 120 Long Ridge Road, Stamford, Connecticut 06904, U.S.A. filed on March 2, 1989, an application bearing Serial No. 67214 for the registration of the mark "WINCHESTER" for its products, eye glasses, sun glasses, jewelry, watches and clothing likewise falling under classes 14 and 25.

-The grounds for Opposition to the registration of the mark are as follows:
+The grounds for opposition to the registration of the mark are as follows:

-"1.
-The trademark "WINCHESTER" is identical to Opposer's registered trademark "WINCHESTER", which has been previously used in commerce in the Philippines and not abandoned, as to be likely, when applied to or used in connection with the goods of the applicant, to cause confusion, mistake and deception on the part of the purchasing public;

-"2.
-The registration of the trademark "WINCHESTER" in the name of the applicant will violate Section 2-A of Republic Act No. 166, as amended, which prohibits the appropriation by a trader of a trademark which has previously been appropriated and used by another to distinguish his wares and services from those of others;

-"3.
-The registration and use by the applicant of the trademark "WINCHESTER" will diminish the distinctiveness and dilute the goodwill of opposer's trademark "WINCHESTER";
+- 1. The trademark "WINCHESTER" is identical to Opposer's registered trademark "WINCHESTER", which has been previously used in commerce in the Philippines and not abandoned, as to be likely, when applied to or used in connection with the goods of the applicant, to cause confusion, mistake and deception on the part of the purchasing public; - 2.
+The registration of the trademark "WINCHESTER" in the name of the applicant will violate Section 2-A of Republic Act No. 166, as amended, which prohibits the appropriation by a trader of a trademark which has previously been appropriated and used by another to distinguish his wares and services from those of others; - 3.
+The registration and use by applicant of the trademark "WINCHESTER" will diminish the distinctiveness and dilute the goodwill of opposer's trademark "WINCHESTER"; - 4.

-"4.
 The registration of the trademark "WINCHESTER" in the name of the applicant is contrary to other provisions of the Trademark Law;

-The Opposer relied on the following facts to support its contentions on this Opposition:
+The Opposer relied on the following fact to support its contentions on this Opposition:

-"1.
-Opposer is a manufacturer of a wide-range of products, including coin purses, key holders, key cases, belts, men's and ladies wallets and clutch bags bearing the trademark "WINCHESTER", which have been marketed and sold in the Philippines since
+1. Opposer is a manufacturer of a wide-range of products, including coin purses, key holders, key cases, belts, men's and ladies' wallets and clutch bags bearing the trademark "WINCHESTER", which have been marketed and sold in the

-May 15, 1979.
+Philippines since May 15, 1979.
 Opposer has been commercially using the trademark "WINCHESTER" much ahead of applicant's filing date of its application;